BKSubham/MonitoringApp/README.md

  **CloudWatch Alarms**
 Description: These generate an alert when certain predefined thresholds are either exceeded or fallen below.
 Configuration: The alarms will be set up in CloudWatch against those metrics that need monitoring.

+**Notification Setup**:
+Configure CloudWatch to send notifications via SNS (Simple Notification Service) to an email address or other notification endpoints whenever an alarm is triggered.
+This ensures that you are immediately informed of any issues with the web crawler’s performance or the availability of the monitored websites.
+Testing the Alarms:
+Manually trigger some test scenarios (e.g., using a test URL that returns a 404 error) to ensure that the alarms are correctly configured and that notifications are being received as expected.
+By setting up these monitoring and alarm mechanisms, you will be able to maintain the operational health of your web crawler and ensure that it continues to function as intended.

 **DynamoDB**